 that do not directly serve Arkansas; religious organizations for religious purposes;

-and/or large equipment; or for attendance at conferences.
+of facilities or purchase of large equipment; or for attendance at conferences.

 - In making grants, please note that the Foundation disfavors funding of "indirect